Esri/arcgis-maps-sdk-samples-qt/README.md

 # Overview

 ArcGIS Runtime SDK 100.14 for Qt sample applications.
 The repo contains [Qt](http://qt.io) projects for each sample that can be run from within the Qt Creator IDE.
+It also contians source code to build and run the [C++](https://www.arcgis.com/home/search.html?t=content&q=tags%3A%22CppSampleViewer%22) and [QML](https://www.arcgis.com/home/search.html?t=content&q=tags%3A%22QmlSampleViewer%22) sample viewer apps locally.

 ## Prerequisites